NooTheLee/FrostMist/README.md

 -   Admin page (Only with admin's accounts).
 -   Profile.
 -   Update profile.
+-   Information a post.

 # **Features**

 -   Responsive.
+-   Dark mode
 -   Sign in, log out.
+-   Search user in Nav.
 -   Follow user, unfollow user.
 -   Distinguish admin and normal user (admin has blue tick).
 -   Post (in Dashboard page and profile page) :